How to Choose a Quality Under Sink Water Filter?

 - Carbon Filters: Coconut shell carbon is a very powerful absorbent, Several forms are commonly used in water filtration like Granular Activated Carbon (GAC) and Carbon Block (CTO).

-Carbon filters (charcoal filters) remove chlorine, bad tastes, odours and organic compounds from the water, also they reduce/remove a number of deleterious chemicals, and hundreds of other man-made chemicals that may come into contact with tap water.
+Carbon Filter removes hundreds of other man-made chemicals that may come into contact with tap water.

 - Ultra Filtration Membranes: The latest technology in the water filtration industry, it has 0.01 – 0.05 micron pore sizes which contributes to a high removal capability of particles, bacteria, viruses, colloids and silt, thereby producing high-quality water.